kscalelabs/pyfirmware/README.md

 # Kbot Firmware

-From scratch barebones firmware rewrite in python.
-Intent is to keep it small, around 1k lines of code.
-Previous versions were 10x bigger.
+From scratch firmware rewrite in python.
+Intent is to keep it as small and as simple as possible.
 Minimize complexity --> Minimize bugs.

 ### Control loop overview
 Loop runs at 50hz.
 Roundtrip time is around 4.5ms, after which it waits 15.5ms to get to 50hz.